Published on

 Disk

 SSD is a must.
-Using decades old mechanical spinnning disk just make the system slow.
+Using decades-old mechanical spinning disks just makes the system slow.
 240 GB should be enough for this system.
-Luckily, SSD prices has going down over years.
+Luckily, SSD prices have gone down over the years.

 Installed!